You might not know there are several different options for living in a home or apartment completely rent free and mortgage free.

-You could probably work a full-time job when living rent free as an apartment manager, but you would need to be available by phone for tenants to contact even when you are at work.
+You could probably work a full-time job when living rent free as an apartment manager.
+However, you would need to be available by phone for tenants to contact even when you are at work.

-Each apartment management company will have different sets of rules for apartment managers when it comes to when they need to be at their apartment and available for tenants, so be sure to check thoroughly to make sure the rules fit in with your lifestyle.
+Each apartment management company will have different sets of rules for apartment managers.
+Be sure to check thoroughly to make sure the rules fit in with your lifestyle.

 For instance, the 55+ apartment complex where my parents live is quite lenient with their apartment manager.

-Her personal apartment is off-limits to tenants and considered her private space, and tenants are discouraged from knocking on her door with issues.
+Her personal apartment is off-limits to tenants and considered her private space.
+As such, tenants are discouraged from knocking on her door with issues.

 If she is in the rental office they are free to stop in, and tenants are also encouraged to leave messages on the rental office answering machine if she is not in the office.